accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/rgaa/glossaire/role-calcule.md

 ---
-title: Calculated role
+title: computed role

 ---

-The ARIA role of an element can be calculated in two ways:
+The ARIA role of an element can be computed in two ways:
 - based on the implicit role of the element.
 For example, the `<header>` element has the implicit role of `banner`, the `<nav>` element has the implicit role of `navigation`, etc.
 - based on the explicit role specified by the value of the WAI-ARIA `role` attribute on the opening tag: `<div role="banner">`.

-When the framework states that an element "has the calculated role of", this may be due to an implicit or explicit role.
+When the framework states that an element "has the computed role of", this may be due to an implicit or explicit role.

-For example: "The element has a calculated role of `banner`" indicates that the element may be an HTML5 `<header>` element or any other element with the WAI-ARIA `role="banner"` attribute.
+For example: "The element has a computed role of `banner`" indicates that the element may be an HTML5 `<header>` element or any other element with the WAI-ARIA `role="banner"` attribute.
 Conversely, if it is indicated that "The element has a WAI-ARIA attribute `role=banner`", then only the `role` attribute is expected.

 See the documentation: [Implicit WAI-ARIA semantics](https://www.w3.org/TR/wai-aria-1.2/#implicit_semantics).